Rouse, Christopher: Concert de Gaudí (1999) 21'

 As much of my music has been concerned with issues of despair and darkness, I wanted in the Concert de Gaudí to compose a music that looked more towards the light, and it is therefore a score I intended to be more amiable and genial in character.
 It is scored for an orchestra consisting of two flutes (2nd doubling piccolo), two oboes, two clarinets, two bassoons, two horns, two trumpets, three trombones, harp, celesta, timpani, percussion (3 players) and strings.
 The percussion contingent includes tambourine, tenor drum, bass drum, castanets, suspended cymba1, Chinese cymbal, triangle, tam-tam, wood block, rute, xylophone, marimba, and antique cymbals.
 In performance, the concerto lasts approximately twenty-five minutes.

-This programme note can be reproduced free of charge in concert programmes with a credit to the composer
+This program note may be reproduced free of charge in concert programs with a credit to the composer.